-There is no any nuclear installation according the definition of the Nuclear Safety Convention in Latvia.
+There is no any nuclear installation according the definition1 of the CNS in Latvia.

 There is a Soviet designed pool type research reactor located in Salaspils, which had maximum thermal power 5000 kW utilising U-235 with 90% enrichment.
 Reactor was operated from 1961 to 1998.
 It is permanently shut down and it is in stage of decommissioning.
 The spent fuel has been shipped back to the country of origin in 2008.
-Initially it was planned that decommissioning has to be finished in 2010 however this date has been postponed.

 As the research reactor was built long time before introduction of probabilistic safety assessment (PSA) for such facilities and decision to shutdown was already envisaged at the time when Latvia introduced current legal framework, no specific legal requirements for PSA have been elaborated.
-There are also deviations from IAEA recommendations about time and content of periodic safety review (PSR) - as both operator (currently University of Latvia) and regulator (RSC) have limited capabilities to use full scope PSR and research reactor is in the phase when many changes are introduced frequently (activities related D&D), then it is not justifiable to use 10 years period for PSR as in case of operating NPP or research reactor.
+There are also deviations from IAEA recommendations about time and content of periodic safety review (PSR) - as both operator (LEGMC) and regulator (RSC) have limited capabilities to use full scope PSR and research reactor is in the phase when many changes are introduced frequently (activities related D&D), then it is not justifiable to use 10 years period for PSR as in case of operating NPP or research reactor.

-Recommendations from IAEA Nuclear safety standards (NS.R.2) regarding periodic safety reviews are incorporated in national legal system by means of re-licensing - regulations on licensing provides requirements for reviews of all safety aspects of radiation facility, including on-site and off-site emergency planning, accident management and radiation safety.
-Regulations stipulate that re-licensing (application for new license and review by regulatory authority) shall be done on until 10 years base (for first time license is valid 5 years, re-licensing is valid for 10 years).
+Recommendations from IAEA Nuclear safety standards regarding periodic safety reviews are incorporated in national legal system by means of re-licensing - regulations on licensing2 provides requirements for reviews of all safety aspects of radiation facility, including on-site and off-site emergency planning, accident management and radiation safety.
+Regulations stipulate that re-licensing (application for new license and review by regulatory authority) shall be done on until 10 years base (re-licensing is valid for 10 years).

 Initial concept for decommissioning was approved by the Government in 1998, then actualized in 2004 and amended in 2007.
 Currently all steps of decommissioning prescribed in document remain the same, however dates will change.
-At current stage it is not possible to set new deadline for final of decommissioning of research reactor due to the lack of financial resources and political decision.